Ed Ricketts: Life

-In 1922, Ricketts met and married Anna Barbara Makar, daughter of Croatian immigrants- Marya Piskuric (married as Mary Makar) and Miho (Michael) Makar.
-As a private person, Anna often went by other names of "Nancy" and even "Barbara", and Ricketts was known to call her "Nan".
-Anna was born in Johnstown, PA in the beginning of 1900.
-Ricketts and Makar married in Chicago, Illinois, a year later they had a son, Edward F. Ricketts, Jr. and moved to California to set up Pacific Biological Laboratories with Albert E. Galigher: Galigher was Ricketts' college friend with whom he had run a similar business on a smaller scale.
-In 1924, Ricketts became sole owner of the lab, and soon two daughters were born: Nancy Jane on 28 November 1924, and Cornelia on 6 April 1928.
+In 1922, Ricketts met and married Anna Barbara Makar.
+Born to Croatian immigrants in 1900, she went by the nickname Nan, which is also what Ricketts called her.
+In 1923, the couple had a son, Edward F. Ricketts, Jr. and moved to California to set up Pacific Biological Laboratories with Albert E. Galigher, a college friend of Ricketts' with whom he had run a similar business on a smaller scale.
+In 1924, Ricketts became sole owner of the lab, and soon two daughters were born: Nancy Jane on November 28, 1924, and Cornelia on April 6, 1928.

 Between 1925 and 1927, Ricketts' sister Frances and both his parents moved to California; Frances and their father Abbott worked with Ricketts at the lab.
 In late 1930 Ricketts met aspiring writer John Steinbeck and his wife Carol, who had moved to Pacific Grove earlier in the year.
-For more than a year Carol worked half-time for Ricketts at the lab, until 1932 when Ricketts' wife Nan left, taking their two daughters, and Ricketts no longer had enough money to pay Carol's salary.
-Steinbeck himself also spent time at the lab, learning marine biology, helping Ricketts preserve specimens and talking about philosophy.
+For more than a year, Carol worked half-time for Ricketts at the lab until 1932 when Ricketts' wife Nan left, taking their two daughters, and Ricketts no longer had enough money to pay Carol's salary.
+Steinbeck also spent time at the lab, learning marine biology, helping Ricketts preserve specimens and talking about philosophy.
 Steinbeck lived very near the lab.
 What kept them together was the discovery that each had an almost boundless curiosity about almost everything, and that their personality meshed so well.
 Steinbeck had a need to give, and Ricketts a need to receive.
 Ricketts made listening an art.
-At one point in Steinbeck's life, he suffered an "overwhelming emotional upset", and went to the lab to stay with Ricketts.
+At one point in Steinbeck's life, he suffered an "overwhelming emotional upset" and went to the lab to stay with Ricketts.
 Ricketts played music for Steinbeck until he could bear to come back to himself.

 Nan's separation from Ricketts in 1932 was the first of many separations.
-In 1936, Ricketts and Nan separated for good, and he took up residence in his lab.
-On 25 November 1936, a fire spread from the adjacent cannery, destroying the lab.
+In 1936, Ricketts and Nan separated for good, and he lived in his lab.
+On November 25, 1936, a fire spread from the adjacent cannery, destroying the lab.
 Ricketts lost nearly everything, including an extraordinary amount of correspondence, research notes, manuscripts, and his prized library, which had held everything from invaluable scientific resources to his beloved collection of poetry.
-However, the manuscript of Ricketts' textbook (with Jack Calvin) Between Pacific Tides had already been sent to the publisher.
+However, the manuscript of Ricketts' textbook (with Jack Calvin) Between Pacific Tides had been sent to the publisher.
 John Steinbeck would become a silent 50% partner in the lab, after funding its reconstruction costs.